Adult SwimAuthor:Lindsey Shook

 After working with the builder on costs, the client decided to keep the existing surfacing intact and go a different route by collaborating on a custom heating solution.
 “We replaced the wall heater with a newer model that we recessed and added a custom metal cover to disguise it, and changed the floor design to a tile pattern painted directly on the original concrete floor by Caroline Lizarraga Decorative,” she says.

 Avid sports memorabilia collectors, the family owned a robust collection of vintage trophy’s and antique golf sets that McIntosh used to decorate the walls in a gallery-like setting.
 “The clients wanted to add more game tables for recreation so we created a custom shuffleboard (that has a top you can add to create a buffet sideboard) and replaced their table tennis court with a complimentary design to the shuffleboard but in outdoor materials so it can be moved outside when they wish to have larger parties,” says McIntosh.
-The walls were lined with plaid wallpaper by Scot Meacham Wood and the ceilings a grasscloth wall covering to absorb sound and add texture.
+The walls were lined with plaid wallpaper by Scot Meacham Wood and the ceilings a grasscloth wall covering to absorb sound and add texture and complement the custom custom grill for the heater is designed by Modern Metal Designs.
 New pendants from Urban Electric, Co. echoed the vintage vibes set by the main Tudor structure and the surrounding memorabilia.

 “It’s truly a flexible space,” she says.
 “One of the biggest challenges is that we started demo for the room March 2020 just as COVID was becoming part of our vocabulary.
 We safely and steadily worked on the room, completing most of the work it in time for a small, socially distanced, outdoor college graduation celebration in June.”